Takaida Cave Tombs

-The Takaida Cave Tombs (高井田横穴墓群, Takaida yokoana) is a cluster of corridor-type kofun (横穴式石室, yokoana-shiki sekishitsu) tombs dug in artificial caves in a tuff cliff of located in the Takaida neighborhood of city of Kashiwara, Osaka, in the Kansai region of Japan.
+The Takaida Cave Tombs (高井田横穴墓群, Takaida yokoana) is a cluster of yokoanabo tombs dug in artificial caves in a tuff cliff of located in the Takaida neighborhood of city of Kashiwara, Osaka, in the Kansai region of Japan.
 It was designated as a National Historic Site in 1922, with the area under protection expanded 1990.

 Overview

-The Takaida Cave Tombs are located on the southernmost tip of the Ikoma Mountains, on the slope of a tuff hill facing the Yamato River at an elevation of 30 to 50 meters.The site consists of more than 200 tombs each have an opening approximately one meter square, with a narrow entrance tunnel leading to a larger chamber within, up to nine square meters in area with a ceiling of 170 to 180 centimeters in height.
+The Takaida Cave Tombs are located on the southernmost tip of the Ikoma Mountains, on the slope of a tuff hill facing the Yamato River at an elevation of 30 to 50 meters.
+162 tombs have been found on the site, though it is believed many remain undiscovered, likely bringing the total to over 200.
+Each of the tombs have an opening approximately one meter square, with a narrow entrance tunnel leading to a larger chamber within, up to nine square meters in area with a ceiling of 170 to 180 centimeters in height.
 About half of the tombs have a step cut to a width of about 10 centimeters at the boundary between the wall and the ceiling.
 This is of unknown purpose, but is thought to resemble the eaves of a house.
 There were uptown three buries in a single typically in wooden coffins whose presence and size can be determined by the position of nails found on the floor of the tombs.
 However, a large percentage of tombs had no nails, so it is uncertain if some burials were without coffins, or else coffins were made without the use of nails.
 The burials were also made with the head facing north, regardless of the orientation of the entry to the tomb.
-A few tombs have a built-in stone sarcophagus,which was presumably cloned out and reed for subsequent burials.
+A few tombs have a built-in stone sarcophagus, which was presumably cloned out and reed for subsequent burials.
 The tombs are in clusters with two to four tombs forming a unit, with between 10 and 15 units in a cluster, presumably corresponding to familial and clan groupings.
 The tombs are noted for a profusion of line engravings, depicting people, ships, birds, horses, fish, trees, flowers, swirls, suns, houses, etc. Some of the drawings show details such as the clothes of the people and the gondola-like shape of the hull of a boat.
 Grave goods including earrings, beads and other jewelry, horse harnesses and red-pigmented pottery has also been found.
 Construction began in the first half of the 6th century and seems to have continued until the 7th century.
 The site was discovered in 1917, but since many tombs have been open for a long time, it has not been confirmed whether all of the drawings are contemporary with the original construction.